MuViSU/moveEZ/README.md

     approach, the variable axes remain fixed, and only the sample points are animated over time.

-2. Dynamic Frame `moveplot2()`: Separate biplots are constructed for each time slice of the data.
+2. Dynamic Frame `moveplot2()` and `moveplot3()`: Separate biplots are
+    constructed for each time slice of the data.
 Both the sample points and variable axes evolve over time, resulting in a fully dynamic animation that reflects temporal changes in the underlying data structure.
+The differences between these functions are highlighted in the subsequent sections.

 To illustrate the animated biplots, we use a climate dataset included in the package.
 This dataset, Africa_climate, contains climate measurements